-To promote Company-wide integration, the ILS Program is monitored and reviewed at the highest levels of the Company.
-The Audit Committee of The Walt Disney Company’s Board of Directors is responsible for the periodic review and oversight of the ILS Program and receives updates, generally on an annual basis, about the ILS Program’s performance.
+To promote company-wide integration, the ILS Program is monitored and reviewed at the highest levels of the company.
+The Audit Committee of The Walt Disney Company’s Board of Directors is responsible for the periodic review and oversight of the ILS Program and receives updates, on at least an annual basis, about the ILS Program’s performance.

 Supply Chain Code of Conduct

 The following materials provide licensees, vendors, and suppliers with additional information about the requirements for compliance with Disney’s International Labor Standards Program.

 Forced Labor Supplemental Guide